-The Claymark trust decision: Clayton v Clayton
+The Claymark Trust decision: Clayton v Clayton2

-The Claymark trust was set up by Mr Clayton to hold land around his saw milling business.
-He and his wife and their children were beneficiaries.
+The Claymark Trust was set up by Mr Clayton to hold land around his sawmilling business.
+He, his wife and four children were beneficiaries.
 After the couple split up, Mrs Clayton claimed a share of the trust property.
-The Family Court, High Court and Court of Appeal all said it was a commercial arrangement, not relationship property.
-However, the Supreme Court decided it was a 'nuptial trust' and, under s 182 of the Family Proceedings Act 1980, the court decided to split the properties equally between two trusts - one each for Mr and Mrs Clayton.
+However, the Supreme Court decided it was a 'nuptial trust' and, under s182 of the Family Proceedings Act 1980, the court decided to split the properties equally between two trusts - one each for Mr and Mrs Clayton

-Clayton v Clayton [2016] NZSC 30; [2016] NZFLR 189.
+2 Clayton v Clayton [2016] NZSC 30; [2016] NZFLR 189.